-3. CSX, a U.S. rail operator (+0.80%)
+5. Norfolk Southern, a U.S. rail operator (+0.84%)

-CSX is one of the five leading North American rail companies, with over 21,000 miles of rail, covering 23 states and 40+ ports.
-CSX is engaged in the transportation of rail freight in the Southeast, East, and Midwest via interchange with other rail carriers, to and from the rest of the U.S. and Canada.
-CSX performed well in October after the company beat market expectations on their third-quarter results.
-This was largely propelled by strong pricing and healthy commodity/coal volume driven by the current energy crisis.
-Furthermore, the fear of rising corporate tax rates, which would have affected railroads, seems to have dissipated with Biden turning his attention to other sources of funding.
+Norfolk Southern (NSC) is one of the five leading North American rail companies, engaged in the transportation of rail freight in the Southeast, East and Midwest U.S. via interchange with other rail carriers, to and from the rest of the U.S. and Canada.
+Norfolk Southern performed well during the quarter after delivering strong third-quarter results.
+The beat was largely driven by strong pricing, which could be hitting record highs, and healthy commodity/coal volume driven by the current energy crisis.